IRMaGe-3T/mri_dwi_cluni/README.md

 - Bias field correction
 - Creation of a brain mask

-Then the orientation of all fibers crossing is estimated in each voxel and the peaks of the spherical harmonic function in each voxel are extracted.
+Then the fibers orientation distribution (FOD) is estimated and the peaks of the spherical harmonic function in each voxel are extracted.

 The CSD peaks are provide to TractSeg to get white matter bundle.